Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Speakable: Identifies content suitable for text-to-speech by AI assistants.
 Add this to your most important factual statements and business descriptions.

-Method 1: Manual JSON-LD (Any Website)
+Method 1: manual JSON-LD (any website)

-The most reliable method.
+A reliable method.
 Add a <script type="application/ld+json"> block to the <head> of your HTML.
 This works on any website regardless of platform: custom sites, static sites, headless CMS deployments, or hand-coded HTML.

 Best practice: Use the @graph pattern to combine multiple schema types in a single block.
 This is cleaner than multiple separate script tags and allows you to reference entities by ID: